alexander-read/alexander-read/README.md

-Software engineer, mostly interested in compilers and using type systems to build reliable systems.
+Software engineer, mostly interested in compilers and using type systems to build reliable programs.